-This Pressure Cooker Asian Braised Beef is what I make when I want maximum flavour with minimal effort.
-This dish is deeply savoury, slightly sweet, and fall-apart tender.
+This Pressure Cooker Asian Braised Beef is what I make when I want maximum flavour but minimal effort.
+This dish is fall-apart fork tender, has the best flavor with only using 10 simple ingredients .
 Your pressure cooker is about to earn its keep.

 Would you like to save this recipe?